koushik1703/LambdaNetCLI/README.md

 # LambdaNetCLI

+A command line tool to get pre-trained model, data, parsingFromFile.js, project to predict directory as input and get the prediction on command line console.

 Changes made in LambNet to make it support to take custom location of parsingFromFile.js(compiled parsingFromFile.ts) as input can be found here - https://github.com/MrVPlusOne/LambdaNet/compare/master...koushik1703:JetBrains_Task.

-Steps to run a prediction on this command line :
+# Steps to run a prediction on this command line :

 1) Clone this repository.
 2) Download and Unzip https://drive.google.com/file/d/1NvEVQ4-5tC3Nc-Mzpu3vYeyEcaM_zEgV/view?usp=sharing (model) and https://drive.google.com/file/d/1ZhsUf9bUzT3ZJB0KzNP6w2aj3sQZwtsp/view?usp=sharing (data).
 Have the Unzipped folders in same directory.